How To Flip CRE Properties For Profit: Tips On Selection And Valuation

 Buying The Right Properties At The Right Price

-Selecting the right property is just the beginning.
+Selecting the right property is just the beginning when you flip CRE properties.
 Your returns on a good property might be low if you buy it at too high a price.
 Therefore, you must seek to rightly value properties and purchase them at a good price.

 There are two valuation methods common to CRE flippers: